tsgates/arch-wiki-markdown/wiki/Android_Tethering.md

 > Procedure

--   Enable USB Debugging.
+-   Enable USB Debugging on your phone or device.
 This is usually done from Settings --> Applications --> Development --> USB debugging.
     Reboot the phone after checking this option to make sure USB debugging is enabled (if there is no such option, this step probably does not apply to your version of Android)
 -   Disconnect your computer from any wireless or wired networks
 -   Connect the phone to your computer using the USB cable (the USB connection mode -- Phone Portal, Memory Card or Charge only -- is